 Progress in Social Education can only be made based on ideas expanded upon previously: 1) Socio-educational research needs to be developed with rigour, diversity and methodological triangulation, using quantitative and grounded qualitative methodology, etc. 2) Socio-educational assessment needs to be developed at its various levels and with different conceptual approaches.
 Therefore, the development of Social Education only makes sense if it is done not just based on a well-grounded theoretical concept but also from a rigorous methodological standpoint.
 The era of speculation, of reflection without information, of educational essentialism, no longer makes sense, not only from the point of view of effectiveness but also from an evidence-based approach to social and socio-educational change (Forés & Novella, 2013).

 From this standpoint, as set out in the introduction, we uphold the idea that socio-educational interventions must be based on scientific evidence.
 To us, this has to be the foundation stone on which Social Education is built and rebuilt.
 This should be the route map laid out by social and educational challenges to which science should give effective responses at individual and communal level.
-Therefore, as propounded by Sánchez-Meca, Marín Martínez López-López (2011, 95):
+Therefore, as propounded by Sánchez-Meca, Marín Martínez & López-López (2011, 95):

 “Professional practice should be based on the best scientific evidence.
 This fundamental premise should be applied to any professional field and, as such, to the field of psychosocial intervention.
 Professionals in this field should decide which programme, treatment or intervention to use depending on the evidence arising in empirical assessment studies, properly designed and implemented.
 Furthermore, social, education and health policies should also be adopted taking accumulated scientific evidence on the best way to treat or prevent social and health problems into consideration.
 With this aim, focus on Evidence-based Practice has emerged, as a tool aimed at achieving treatment and intervention programmes applied in routine professional practice that are based on the best scientific proof or evidence."